-Brown shoes pair well with warm cream colors, and you might want to choose a light grey or navy shoe for a cooler toned off-white suit such as eggshell or pale grey.
+Brown shoes pair well with warm cream colors, and you might want to choose a light grey or navy shoe for a cooler-toned off-white suit such as eggshell or pale grey.

 Black oxfords or loafers can also look good with white suits, but consider adding a splash of black in your outfit to balance this out, for instance, black suit buttons or a black belt.

-Avoid very bright colors such as red, orange, and pinks in your shoes when attending a wedding for obvious reasons; you still want to show that you’ve dressed appropriately for what is seen as an important life event.
+Avoid very bright colors such as red, orange, and pink in your shoes when attending a wedding for obvious reasons; you still want to show that you’ve dressed appropriately for what is seen as an important life event.

 3. Consider A Patterned Suit

 As well as choosing an off-white color, by opting for a lightly patterned suit you can also reduce the starkness of wearing an all-white suit.

 Now, this tip isn’t a must, and you may prefer to wear a plain off-white suit to a wedding, which is absolutely fine.